1958 United States Senate election in Maine

-The 1958 United States Senate election in Maine was held on September 8, 1958 to elect a United States senator.
-Incumbent Republican Senator Frederick G. Payne lost re-election to a second term.
+The 1958 United States Senate election in Maine was held on September 8, 1958, to elect a United States senator.
+Incumbent Republican Senator Frederick G. Payne lost re-election to a second term, losing by a wide margin to Democrat Edmund Muskie, the popular incumbent Governor of Maine.

-Senator Frederick Payne was defeated in his bid for a second term by a wide margin.
 This was one of a record 15 seats Democrats gained from the Republican Party in the 1958 United States Senate elections.
 This was the first time Democrats won a Senate race in Maine since the 1910 election for this seat, thus this was the first time a Democrat was popularly elected to the Senate from Maine.